 One of the most popular dishes on Kamalaya’s Detox Menu is the Mung Bean Risotto.
-Green mung beans are rich in complete plant protein, fiber, antioxidants, and phytonutrients.
+Green mung beans are rich in complete plant protein, fibre, antioxidants, and phytonutrients.
 While coconut milk can help to lower cholesterol levels and improve blood pressure, it also gives the risotto a creamy texture and slight natural sweetness.

 Mung Bean Risotto Recipe